Mablethorpe loop railway: Sutton and Willoughby Railway

 In the early 1880s there were plans for a great fishing port to rival Grimsby.
 It was to be situated near the village of Sutton le Marsh two miles south of Mablethorpe.
 The location was considered to offer an excellent location for a new harbour.
-The Sutton and Willoughby Railway and Dock Company (S&WR) was projected to connect it to the East Lincolnshire main line, and on 28 July 1884 it was authorised.
+The Sutton and Willoughby Railway and Dock Company (S&WR) was projected to connect it to the East Lincolnshire main line, and on 28 July 1884 it was authorised by the Sutton and Willoughby Railway Act 1884 (47 & 48 Vict. c. clxx).
 It was to construct a line from Willoughby (on the East Lincolnshire main line) to Sutton le Marsh and build docks there; authorised share capital was £60,000.
 The traditional name of Sutton had been Sutton-le-Marsh; the S&WR used a new name, Sutton-on-Sea, which was much more encouraging.

 At first the GNR refused to work the line until the Sutton docks were built, fearing that there would be little income from the bare agricultural district alone, but on 9 August 1886 it agreed to work it for 50% of the receipts for 21 years.
 The GNR also agreed to renew the working arrangement with the L&ECR on the existing terms for 21 years from the date the S&WR opened.
 The dock was never made; the S&WR was unable to raise enough money to consider its construction.
 In December 1886 a fresh concern, the North Sea Fisheries Harbour and Dock Company promoted it again, but the GNR would not help, and this scheme too foundered.

 The line between Willoughby Junction and Sutton was given a formal opening formal opening on 23 September 1886, but general traffic did not start until 4 October 1886.

 The single line from the junction at Willoughby to Sutton was 7 miles 13 chains in extent.
 There was one intermediate station at Mumby Road; there were five trains each way on weekdays only.
 The GNR built a new station at Willoughby nearer the junction: it was provided with three platform faces, the up platform being an island, and new signal boxes were built there and at the junction.
 The station was completed early in 1887.
 The Sutton and Willoughby Company was asked to pay £3,966 for its proportion of the new station, the junction and signalbox, and a ticket platform on its line.